CT7-labs/LAMP-8/README.md

 # LAMP-8
 The Limited And Massive Processor is an 8-bit minicomputer designed to be built on breadboards.
+I finished building it sometime in May 2024.
 It was a pain in the butt, but I actually recommend building your own simple computer from scratch.
 You'll learn a lot.